ACXLM/plugins/plugins/ipam/host-etcd/README.md

 ## Overview

 host-etcd IPAM plugin allocates ip addresses out of a set of address ranges.
-It stores the state locally on the host filesystem, therefore ensuring uniqueness of IP addresses on a single host.
+It stores the state on a etcd store. therefore ensuring uniqueness of IP addresses over the cluster.

 The allocator can allocate multiple ranges, and supports sets of multiple (disjoint) subnets.
 The allocation strategy is loosely round-robin within each range set.